JohnLCaron/rlauxe/README.md

 From P2Z paper:

-    What if the ballot manifest is not accurate? it suffices to make worst-case assumptions about the individual randomly selected ballots that the audit cannot find. requires only an upper bound on the total number of ballots cast This ensures that the true risk limit remains smaller than the nominal risk limit.

-    A listing of the groups of ballots and the number of ballots in each group is called a ballot manifest. designing and carrying out the audit so that each ballot has the correct probability of being selected involves the ballot manifest.
+    A listing of the groups of ballots and the number of ballots in each group is called a ballot manifest.

-    To conduct a RLA, it is crucial to have an upper bound on the total number of ballot cards cast in the contest.
+    What if the ballot manifest is not accurate?
+    It suffices to make worst-case assumptions about the individual randomly selected ballots that the audit cannot find.
+    This ensures that the true risk limit remains smaller than the nominal risk limit.

+    The dead (not found, phantom) ballots are re-animated as evil zombies: We suppose that they reflect whatever would increase the P-value most: a 2-vote overstatement for a ballot-level comparison audit, or a valid vote for every loser in a ballot-polling audit.

 From SHANGRLA, section 3.4:

     Let NC denote an upper bound on the number of ballot cards that contain the contest.